 Assuming that the war was over, Parliament began to disband the army.

-Charles no longer under the control of either Parliament or the army sought to take advantage of the developing conflict between Parliament and thecarmy.
-Charles negotiate an agreement with the Scots, granting church reform (December 28 1647).
-Cgarles engineeered Royalist rebellions in areas of support.
+Charles no longer under the control of either Parliament or the army sought to take advantage of the developing conflict between Parliament and the army.
+Charles negotiated an agreement with the Scots, granting church reform (December 28 1647).
+Charles engineeered Royalist rebellions in areas of support.
 The Scotts invaded again, this time in support of Charles (July 1648).
 The rebellions and the Scottish army were rapidly defeated by the poweful army that Parliament had built.